Introduction of Polymorphism in C++

 2 + 3 //This represents integer addition.

-Again the same + operator can be used with different meanings with strings such as :
+Again, the same + operator can be used with different meanings with strings such as :

 “Coders” + “helpline” //This represents String addition.

-Once again, the same + operator can be also used for floating point addition such as :
+Once again, the same + operator can also be used for floating point addition, such as :

 2.321+5.021 //This represents floating point addition.